01 of 10

 TV Show Attendance for Groups

-If you are traveling to LA with a group of 10 or more, you may be able to arrange tickets for a TV show taping through the group services rep at any of the ticket brokers listed in Getting Tickets.
-You may even defray some of your group's travel expenses by attending as a fundraiser.
+If you are traveling to LA with a group of 10 or more people, you should be able to arrange tickets for a TV show taping through a representative at an online audience company.

-For certain productions with many seats to fill, audience services will pay your organization a per-person fee for bringing them anywhere from 10 to 100 people.
+For certain productions with many seats to fill, an audience company may pay your organization a per-person fee for bringing them anywhere from 10 to 100 people.

-You won't have as many productions to choose from if you're attending with a group, because some of the studios seat less than 100 people.
-But if you're not too particular what you see, you might be in luck.
+You may not have as many productions to choose from if you are attending with a group because some of the studios seat less than 100 people.
+But, if you are not too particular about what you see, you may get lucky.

 10 of 10